Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 }
 ```

-Just enter this into GraphiQL's textbook and hit play ▶️
+... and enter this into GraphiQL's textbox and hit play ▶️

 ![Entering our query into GraphiQL, with response data appearing on the right](https://raw.githubusercontent.com/Holben888/personal-blog/main/nextjs-contentful/graphiql-response.jpg)